Stocks Extend Rally as Jobless Claims Fall

 Hong Kong's Hang Seng Index fell 0.7%, even as most other Asian and European indexes posted gains.

-In the U.S., nine of the S&P 500's 11 sectors were higher, with utilities, health-care and consumer staples the best performers.
+In the U.S., nine of the S&P 500's 11 sectors were higher, with utilities and health-care the best performers.
 Only energy and financial stocks declined.

 Dollar Tree shares jumped 11% after the discount retailer posted stronger-than-expected earnings for the first quarter, boosted by a surge in demand for essential goods as homebound consumers stocked up during the pandemic.